Louie-lasse/streck/README.md

 To find your slack_id, simply dm `whoami` to the bot

+## Simple maintainance for raspberry pi

+If you are having basic issues, here are some tips:

+- Google around to find how to navigate the system with a terminal. `ls` and `cd` are your best friends.
+- To edit the `.env` file, use `mousepad .env`
+- Reach out to Bärra if you have any issues.

 ## How to run

 Either, run `streck.py` and `bastugatan.py` for streck and bastugatan respectively.
 Alternatively, you can run the `startup_script.py`